 Get fingerprinted through the New York City Department of Education.

-Take NY State examinations and fulfill portfolio requirements.
+Take NY State examinations.